opengeospatial/OGC-Web-API-Guidelines/README.md

     /v1/metadata/features/highways
     /v1/metadata/features/highways/A8

-Allow ‘?’ operator to send selection queries (specify a search or filter option).
+Allow the use of the ‘?’ operator to send selection queries (specify a search or filter option).

 #### OBJECTIVE: Agree on the mechanism or conclude on an alternative approach.